swathisl170499/swathi-ai-hub/README.md

    - “What healthcare project did you build?”
    - “Show me your SQL project impact.”
    - “Summarize your resume in voice.”
-4. **Hear a voice summary** — the page can narrate a concise resume summary using browser text-to-speech (female-preferred voice when available).
+4. **Hear a voice summary** — the page can narrate a concise resume summary using browser text-to-speech.

 So this is not only a portfolio — it is a small **agentic experience** for recruiters.